ddemaree/demaree-next/content/blog/2021-01-17-parcel-post.md

 ---
-title: Simpler Web Hacking with Parcel
+title: Parcel Post
-slug: simpler-web-hacking-with-parcel
+slug: parcel-post
 date: 2021-01-18T13:29:54-05:00
 excerpt: Recapturing the magic of early web development with modern tools
 description: Recapturing the magic of early web development with modern tools